 Everyone loves shrimp cocktail!
 But let’s face the facts- it’s overly popular and most of the time, not very flavorful.
-Mexican shrimp cocktail on the other hand is jam packed with flavor!
+On the other hand, Mexican shrimp cocktail is jam packed with flavor!
 It’s cold, crisp and damn delicious!

 This is such a great dish to serve in the summer when everyone really appreciates a cold, refreshing seafood dish.
 The tomato sauce is tangy, the cucumbers are crisp and crunchy and the shrimp are briny and meaty.
 It may just be the perfect combination of flavors and textures of any dish.
 Every bite is unique and equally as delicious.